-(b) Impairment of trade receivables and contract assets
+(b) Impairment of financial assets and contract assets

-The impairment provisions for trade receivables and contract assets are based on assumptions about risk of default and expected loss rate.
+The impairment provisions for financial assets and contract assets are based on assumptions about risk of default and expected loss rate.
 The Group uses judgement in making these assumptions and selecting inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forward looking estimates at the end of each reporting period.